Pratiyankkumar/flickr-clone/README.md

-Made a flickr clone just using HTML and CSS note:this website is not responsive
+Made a flickr clone just using HTML and CSS and a little bit javascript note:this website is not responsive